 Like most other states, Florida has two types of speeding laws: "absolute speeding limits" and a "basic speeding law."
-This article explains the differences between the two and the consequences of each type of violation.
+This article explains the differences between the two and the costs and other consequences of getting a speeding ticket.

-Typically, a speeding violation will add at least three points to a motorist's driving record.
-Accumulating too many points can lead to license suspension.
+Typically, a speeding violation will add demerit points to a motorist's driving record.
+The number of points for speeding is: